zazin/smart-relay/README.md

 The project has been modularized for better maintainability:

 - `index.js` - Main entry point that sets up and starts the server
-- `src/config.js` - Configuration settings for the server
+- `src/config.js` - Configuration settings for the server, including ngrok options
 - `src/utils.js` - Utility functions used across the application
 - `src/error-handlers.js` - Functions for handling error scenarios
 - `src/proxy.js` - Core proxy functionality for forwarding requests
 - `src/request-handlers.js` - Request handling and routing
 - `tests/` - Test files for the application

+The server now includes ngrok integration for exposing your local server to the internet, making it easier to test webhooks and share your proxy with others.

 ### Testing